timonelmer/website/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "t.elmer@rug.nl"
+email: "timon.elmer {at} gmail {dot} com"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Hi.
 I'm Timon.
 You are on my academic website.
-There <a href="https://media.giphy.com/media/hrBwvnvKIxA52/giphy.gif"> could</a> be websites about other interets of mine too, but for now lets talk academics: I am currently a <i>postdoctoral researcher at the University of Groningen</i>, where I conduct <b>reserach on the interplay between people's social interactions and their mental health</b>.
+There <a href="https://media.giphy.com/media/hrBwvnvKIxA52/giphy.gif"> could</a> be websites about other interets of mine too, but for now lets talk academics: I am currently a postdoctoral researcher at the <a href="https://sn.ethz.ch/">social networks lab</a> of the ETH Zürich, where I conduct <b>reserach on the interplay between social networks dynamics and people's mental health</b>.
- Before that, I was a postdoc and PhD student at the <a href="https://sn.ethz.ch/">social networks lab</a> of the ETH Zürich.
-At some point I studied Psychology at the University of Basel and University of Zürich.
+ Before that, I was a postdoctoral researcher at the <a href="https://www.laurabringmannlab.com/">Laura Bringmann lab/a> of the University of Groningen.
+At some point I studied Psychology at the University of Basel and University of Zürich and received a PhD from the ETH Zürich.
     </p>

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->